 All the while they were struggling with their old computers, they realized that not a single one of their Cybernet models had ever suffered a breakdown.
 Furthermore, any questions they ever had for support was met with an immediate answer from a member of Cybernet’s team.

 They decided to put Cybernet to the test once more with the CyberMed S24 for their anesthesiology computers and the CyberMed NB24 battery-powered medical computer for their non-powered cart project.
-Orlando Health was originally drawn to Cybernet for an anesthesia cart project due to Cybernet’s antimicrobial housings, fanless design, and IP65 rating that meant the computers could be safely disinfected.
+Orlando Health was originally drawn to Cybernet for an anesthesia cart project due to fanless design and IP65 rating that meant the computers could be safely disinfected.
 Also, the antimicrobial housing that protects itself from harmful microbes.
 On the cart project, the battery-powered computers had the potential to cut down considerable weight from their computer-on-wheels rigs while also delivering greater battery life and the sanitation standards they came to know and love.

 Having rolled out the NB24 and S24 models system-wide, Orlando Health’s staff couldn’t be happier.
 Their I.T. team reported that they were much happier with the uniformity of the units rolled out and the quality of support received from Cybernet during deployment.
 The nursing staff reported equally positive feedback, having no issues of failure or breakdown and considerably cutting down on the weight of their carts which allowed them to seamlessly make their rounds without over-exertion.

 In addition, the anesthesiology team has suffered no malfunctions and is now able to freely monitor patients within the operating room, allowing for quick response time and adjustments to procedures should they be necessary.
-And finally, due to Cybernet’s IP65 ingress protection rating, fanless design, and antimicrobial properties baked right into the plastic of their units, Orlando Health was able to incorporate these new computers without compromising on their sanitation standards.
+And finally, due to Cybernet’s IP65 ingress protection rating and fanless design, Orlando Health was able to incorporate these new computers without compromising on their sanitation standards.

 We had worked with Cybernet before on our North Tower project, which was a huge success.
 Based on that relationship, it was really easy to put our trust in Cybernet for our cart project and anesthesia project.
 We couldn't be happier with the early results.